 Domestically there have also been changes, with SsangYong Automotive Malta Limited, (SAIL), now under the ownership of the Maltese company Famalco Group, with new Country Manager, John McKenna at the helm of this Korean brand with real momentum behind it.

-Korando – ‘Korea-can-do’ – faces into 2020 with the confidence of its years, this mid-size crossover entering one of the fiercest segments across every European market, that confidence, while necessary, requiring additional talents to survive.
+Korando – ‘Korea-can-do’ – faces 2020 with the confidence of its years, this mid-size crossover entering one of the fiercest segments across every European market, and that confidence, while necessary, require additional talents to survive.

 Good looking, well put together, up-to-date tech, roomy, very decent road company and initially a choice of two internal combustion engines, put the new Korando right in the mix of this very competitive buying segment.
 Here, the Korando is not out of its depth, has no reason to feel inadequate and delivers to a high level in all the key aspects of car purchase.

 Great to see SsangYong back and with this Korando as its opening statement, the future is certainly worthy of buying a ticket for.
 SsangYong’s new Korando is more than a statement of intent.
 It is here in one of the fiercest segments of the Irish motor market, it walks its own walk and is of a quality that many will give it a new home in 2020.
 Welcome back SsangYong, the horizon awaits.

 - Model: Korando

 - Format: 5-door Crossover